-One must also consider the amount of land and energy it takes to harvest farmed trees for paper production.
-Farms of any kind take up valuable land that could be dedicated to much-needed wildlife habitats.
-The energy needed to cut and process trees into paper releases CO2 into the atmosphere, contributing to the buildup of greenhouse gasses, which exacerbate climate change.
-Yet the world consumes around 300 million tons of paper each year.
+The world consumes around 300 million tons of paper each year.
 Luckily, though its use is not yet widespread, an alternative to traditional paper exists, and its carbon footprint is much smaller than that of traditional paper.

 What qualifies as "eco-friendly" when it comes to paper?

-Eco-friendly paper, is exactly what its name implies: A greener version of traditional paper, with a smaller carbon footprint and overall environmental impact.
-There are two main kinds of eco-friendly paper.
-The first is recycled paper.
-The second is FSC Certified paper.
+Eco-friendly paper, is exactly what its name implies: A greener version of traditional paper, with a smaller environmental impact.
+There are two types of eco-friendly paper: recycled paper and FSC Certified paper.
 Integrating either into your home or office is a great move for the environment.
 Depending on your location, you may be able to find eco-friendly paper at an office supply store close by.
 If not, both varieties can easily be found online.

 What are the benefits of recycled paper?